A Homogenization Approach for Gradient-Dominated Stochastic Optimization: Introduction

-The paper is organized in the following manner.
-In the remainder of the section, we review some related literature. \cref{section:prelimi} gives the assumptions used throughout the paper and a brief introduction to HSODM.
-In \cref{section:sto-hsodm}, we formally describe our SHSODM and prove its sample complexity, which is improved in \cref{section:sto-hsodm-vr} by adapting the variance reduction techniques. \cref{section:numerical} compare the performance of SHSODM with other first-order and second-order methods in the RL setting.
-Finally, \cref{section:conclusion} concludes the paper and discusses several future research directions.
+The rest of the paper is organized in the following manner.
+In the remainder of the section, we review some related literature. \cref{section:prelimi} gives a formal definition of gradient dominance property considered in this paper, and a brief introduction to HSODM.
+In \cref{section:two-strategies}, we propose two nontrivial customized strategies to extend HSODM to gradient-dominated optimization.
+In \cref{subsec:shsodm}, we formally describe our SHSODM and prove its sample complexity, which is improved later in \cref{subsec:sto-hsodm-vr} by adapting the variance reduction technique. \cref{section:numerical} provides the numerical experiments in RL, and demonstrates the superior performance of SHSODM to SCRN and other widely-used RL algorithms.
+Finally, \cref{section:conclusion} concludes the paper and presents several future research directions.